vamsivallepu/TabMind/README.md

 - The checkbox state is persisted in local storage for convenience.

 ## Privacy
 - The API key is saved in local extension storage.
-Clear it from the options page at any time.
+Clear it from extension at any time to permanatly remove it everywhere.
 - Only the minimal tab metadata required for grouping (title and URL) is sent to Google Gemini.

 ## Limitations